vanderlowe/myPersonality/README.md

 The dataset is only available by special permission to our academic collaborators.
 If you are interested in using the dataset in your research, please [contact us](http://mypersonality.org/wiki/doku.php?id=database_use_guidelines) to request access privileges. **Please make sure you have received your user name and password from Cambridge Psychometrics Centre before proceeding with installation.**

 # Installation
-Please follow these instructions carefully.
+Please follow these instructions carefully and to the letter.
 You need to do the setup only once.

 First, you need to install the _myPersonality_ package itself.
 You can install the prototype version available on [github](https://github.com/vanderlowe/myPersonality) using _[devtools](https://github.com/hadley/devtools/)_ package:
 ```
 install.packages("devtools")
 library(devtools)
-install_github('myPersonality',  username='vanderlowe')
+install_github('myPersonality',  username = 'vanderlowe')
 ```
 ## Install database drivers (Windows users only)
 On computers running Windows operating system, _myPersonality_ depends on _RODBC_ package to establish database connections.
 This requires the installation of a _MySQL ODBC driver_ and _Data Source Name_ (DSN) on your computer.